Skip to content

 1000

-DuckDB memory limit (e.g., '8GB')
+DuckDB memory limit (e.g., '8GB', '16GB').
+If None, uses DuckDB default.

 None

-threads Optional[int]
+threads int

-Number of threads for DuckDB
+Number of threads for DuckDB to use.
+If None, uses all available cores.

 None